 As you can see, there’s no shortage of options for Italian courses.

-It’s also worth mentioning, just because I prefer certain courses over other ones, doesn’t mean everyone will feel the same way.
-Even if I only sort-of like a course, that doesn’t mean you won’t love it.
+It’s also worth mentioning that this list ultimately includes some subjectivity.
+Just because I prefer certain courses over others doesn’t mean everyone will feel the same way.
+Even if I only sort-of like a course, there’s a chance you’ll find you love it.